This post may contain affiliate links. Please read our disclosure policy.

 A spoon is adding more pan juices to the top of a cooked steak.

 If you’re a naysayer of the reverse searing method, it’s likely because you’ve been told that searing the steak before thoroughly cooking it really seals in the juices.
-I’ve got news for you… That’s just not true!
+I’ve got news for you, that’s just not true!
 Searing the steak either before or after cooking it all the way does nothing but add flavor and texture to the meat.
 While you should never skip searing your steak, I highly recommend trying this method and doing so as the final step – not the first!

 Still wondering what reverse searing a steak even means?
 Well, it’s just like it sounds.
 Instead of searing your steak first, then allowing it to thoroughly cook at a lower temperature, you do the opposite!